exelux2025/graph-search/README.md

 Try queries like:

-> Tell me the count of different nuclear warheads and nuclear reactors owned by different countries
+> For any 5 countries tell me the % contribution in GDP of various sectors

 ---